directus/directus/docs/reference/system/permissions.md

 ### Response

-The response is an object that contains one entry for every collection the user is able to access.
+The response is an object that contains one entry for every collection with at least one permission.
 Each collection has entries corresponding to the actions the user is able to perform on the collection.

-`access` indicates the level of access the user has for an action for a collection.
+The `access` property indicates the level of access the user has for an action for a collection.
 `"none"` means the user has no access, `"partial"` means the user has access to some items, but may not have access to all items, and `"full"` means the user has access to all items.

 ```json